Midrange Espresso Machines

 • Steaming performance is somewhat variable depending on where the machine is in its temperature cycle.

-• Stock baskets in the past were quite bad so keep in mind if buying used.
+• Stock baskets in the past were quite bad, so keep this in mind if buying used.

-• Heatup time, as with any E61 machine, is long due to the group’s gigantic thermal mass.
+• Despite the clever overheat on startup, heating time is long due to the group’s gigantic thermal mass.

 • Like almost every E61 machine, it lacks programmable shot times or volumes (if that matters to you).